itversity/data-engineering-on-gcp/09 Integration of Dataproc and Google BigQuery.md

 ## Run and Validate the Dataproc Workflow
 As Dataproc Workflow is created, let us instantiate and validate if it run without any issues.
 * Make sure to truncate BigQuery Table before running the Workflow.

+## Update Job Properties in Dataproc Workflow Template
+Let us understand how to fix issues by updating job properties in Dataproc Workflow Template.
+* Make sure the issue is troubleshooted.
+* Remove the job from Workflow Template.
+* Add the job back to Workflow Template by fixing the properties relevant to job.
+* Run the template and validate.

+Now, the Workflow Template is ready to schedule.
+You can integrate Workflow Template with your enterprise scheduler either by using Shell scripts or commands, REST APIs as well as SDK.
+For example, we can use relevant Airflow Operator (Airflow Google Cloud SDK) to run Workflow Templates.